bishalcpgn/bishalcpgn/README.md

 * 🌍  I'm from Nepal
 * 🖥️  See my portfolio [here](http://bishalchapagain123.com.np)
-* 🧠  I'm learning MERN stack
+* 🧠  I'm learning bug-bunty.
-* 🤝  I'm open to collaborating on Node projects
+* 🤝  I'm open to collaborating on Node Projects and Bug-Bunty.

 ### Skills